Support

 3. Next to your request collection, select the ellipsis button to display the menu.

-2. On the Export Collection window, select the required format and Export.
+2. On the Export Collection window, select the required format, and select Export.

 RAML